-One of the most imperative parts in being an influencer is that you’re consistent.
+One of the most imperative parts of being an influencer is that you’re consistent.
 Regularly post across all the platforms you’ve chosen to engage in.
 If you’re blogging, consistently post there.
 If you’re on YouTube, get ready to film videos consistently.

-With the nature of algorithms, and the speedy nature of social media timelines, consistency is key because your tweets, posts and videos will have a short shelf life.
+With the nature of algorithms and the speedy nature of social media timelines, consistency is key because your tweets, posts, and videos will have a short shelf life.
 Get more eyes on your content by being consistent – and this is a great way to catch the eye of brands too!

 To tie in with the last point, being patient is a skill that you’ll need to learn if you’re serious about becoming a social media influencer.

 The extra mile is never crowded, so you’ll need to develop some thick skin and be ready to put the graft in to get your voice heard in a busy arena.

 Patience will set you apart from the competition, help you be realistic about your goals and consequently, help you become an influencer.

 Design a Blog/Website

 While social media is a great way to get yourself noticed and will be your primary tool as a social media influencer, in order to look professional to brands, to create an exceptional presence across the web and to have a better chance of attracting traffic, you need to get yourself a blog or a website designed.

 While you may think a professional-looking website or blog could set you back a hefty price, blog platforms like WordPress actually come with a host of templates available for you to customize to suit your needs, letting you build something without a budget that looks slick and matches your branding.